Administrative License Revocation – ALR Hearing

 • The odor of alcohol cannot tell an officer how much you had to drink.
 (Heavy, moderate, light odors are not consistent with heavy drinking, moderate drinking, or light drinking.)

-Step 4: Argue Lack of Probable Cause
+Step 4: Argue Lack Of Probable Cause

 An officer is required to have probable cause to arrest you.
 This means specific articulable facts that show you committed an offense.
 This could be based on admissions, appearance, odors, field sobriety tests, etc. However, if there are other reasons that might explain your appearance other than intoxication, it is unlikely the officer investigated those matters – such as exhaustion, prior injuries, age, or weather conditions.
 If the officer did not have probable cause to arrest you, you will win the ALR hearing.

-Step 5: Failure to Read Statutory Warning
+Step 5: Failure To Read Statutory Warning

 If the officer did not read you the DIC-24 statutory warning asking you for a sample of your breath or blood, you should win the ALR hearing.

-Step 6: Request the Breath Records
+Step 6: Request The Breath Records

 Breath tests are getting to be rare these days – most agencies get blood.
 However, if you have a breath case (which means you consented to the test), request the “inspection, maintenance and/or repair records” for the 30 days before and after the test.
 If DPS does not provide them after you’ve paid for them, the breath test won’t come in as evidence in the ALR hearing.
 See Texas Admin Code Rule 159.151